haschek/skelattars/README.md

     * integrating node modules, bower components and gulp worklow
 * Skelattars v0.5.0-dev
     * demo content
+    * do not force optical borders as horizontal rules after sections

 Forked from: Strata by HTML5 UP
 --------------------------------------------------------------------------------